RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 (manual-control-structure-hooks)=
-## Python Scripts
+## Python Files

-In addition to declarative configurations in YAML files, you can also include Python scripts in the control center directory.
+In addition to declarative configurations in YAML files, you can also include Python files in the control center directory.
-These can act as hooks to [dynamically generate custom metadata and configurations](#cc-hooks) during control center synchronization events.
+These act as hooks to [dynamically generate custom configurations and files](#cc-hooks) during control center synchronization events.
-To do so, you must create a subdirectory named `hook` at the root of the control center directory, containing a file named `main.py`.
+They must be added to a subdirectory named `hooks` at the root of the control center directory.
+For each type of hook, {{ ccc.name }} looks for a specific file in this directory.
-Before running your script, {{ ccc.name }} will also look for a `requirements.txt` file in the `hook` directory, and install the specified packages using `pip` if found.
+Before running your hooks, {{ ccc.name }} will also look for a `requirements.txt` file in the `hooks` directory, and install the specified packages using `pip` if found.
-Note that in contrast to the YAML files, the `hook` directory and and its constituent `main.py` and `requirements.txt` files must be exactly named and located as described above.
+Note that in contrast to the YAML files, the `hooks` directory and its constituent files must be exactly named and located as described here.
-However, beside these two files, you are free to add any other additional files or subdirectories in the `hook` directory.
+However, beside the requirements and hook files, you are free to add any other additional files or subdirectories to the `hooks` directory.
-For example, if you want to implement multiple complex hooks, you can modularize your code by creating a Python package in the `hook` directory, adding it to your `hook/requirements.txt` file, and importing it in your `hook/main.py` script.
+For example, if you want to implement multiple complex hooks, you can modularize your code by creating a Python package in the `hooks` directory, adding it to your `hooks/requirements.txt` file, and importing it in your hook files.